ewels/rich-click/docs/documentation/formatting_and_styles.md

 !!! success
     Check out the [**Live Style Editor**](../editor.md) to easily get started building a custom **rich-click** style!

-Most aspects of rich-click formatting can be customised, from colours to alignment.
+Most aspects of rich-click formatting can be customised, from color to alignment.

-For example, to print the option flags in a different colour, you can use:
+For example, to print the option flags in a different color, you can use:

 ```python
 click.rich_click.STYLE_OPTION = "magenta"